gimler/symfony-rest-edition/README.md

     web/app_dev.php/notes

-Using the console after installing httpie.org or some other http client you can run some commends to test the API as well:
+Using the console after installing httpie.org or some other http client you can run some commands to test the API as well:

     http "http://symfony-rest-edition.lo/app_dev.php/notes" --json -a restapi:secretpw
     http POST "http://symfony-rest-edition.lo/app_dev.php/notes" --json -a restapi:secretpw < note.json